Speckle has an online management interface that enables you to manage your data. Specifically, you can:

 - and more...

 By clicking on a stream's "details" button, you will be taken to its primary information and management page.
-There's a couple of tabs that separate some concerns.
-First off, the overview tab!
+The tabs contains information and operations which you can perform on the stream.

 Here you can: